Empire of the Over-Mind: Reception

-Bill Seligman reviewed Empire of the Overmind in The Space Gamer No. 49.
-Seligman commented that "For the price of this primitive program, one could buy two-and-a-half Scott Adams all-text adventures or one full-color graphics adventure from On-Line.
+The price of the game was a point of contention.
+Anthony Hughes wrote for Page 6 that it was "twice the price of the U.K. produced Adventures but still represents very good value."
+Bill Seligman's review in The Space Gamer No. 49 concluded that "For the price of this primitive program, one could buy two-and-a-half Scott Adams all-text adventures or one full-color graphics adventure from On-Line.
 Not recommended."

+Another criticism of the game was its lengthy load and processing times.